UCSC-VLAA/MicroDiffusion/README.md

-# MicroDiffusion: mplicit Representation-Guided Diffusion for 3D Reconstruction from Limited 2D Microscopy Projections
+# MicroDiffusion: Implicit Representation-Guided Diffusion for 3D Reconstruction from Limited 2D Microscopy Projections

-This is the official repository for our paper: "MicroDiffusion: mplicit Representation-Guided Diffusion for 3D Reconstruction from Limited 2D Microscopy Projections."
+This is the official repository for our paper: "MicroDiffusion: Implicit Representation-Guided Diffusion for 3D Reconstruction from Limited 2D Microscopy Projections."

 ## Abstract: